boushib/foodstyles-todo-api/README.md

 ## Dev Environment

-Create a `.env` file in your frontend root directly and include this environment variables.
+Create a `.env` file in your frontend root directory and include this environment variables (Make sure to create a new `foodstyles` database).

 ```text
 PORT=8080